virtual-labs/exp-context-switching-iiith/experiment/theory.md

 ![Transition states](./images/transition_state.png)

-Let us look at how the states change from the start to the end of the process A and process B.
+Below are the functions that cause the change in the state of the system.

+*itr()* : Interrupt occurrence. <br />
-Each of the the above process will have their own PMAPs.
+*exe()*: Instruction execution of the process code.

+Consider we have only two process A and B.

+For simplicity, let us denote User mode as 'u', Hardware as 'h', and Kernel mode as 'k'.

 ## Context switching in Linux